rust-lang/rust/src/doc/rustc-dev-guide/src/about-this-guide.md

 [p5]: ./part-5-intro.md
 [app]: ./appendix/background.md

+### Constant change

+Keep in mind that `rustc` is a real production-quality product, being worked upon continuously by a sizeable set of contributors.
+As such, it has its fair share of codebase churn and technical debt.
+In addition, many of the ideas discussed throughout this guide are idealized designs that are not fully realized yet.
+All this makes keeping this guide completely up to date on everything very hard!

 The Guide itself is of course open-source as well, and the sources can be found at the [GitHub repository].
 If you find any mistakes in the guide, please file an issue about it, or even better, open a PR with a correction!

+If you do contribute to the guide, please see the corresponding [subsection on writing documentation in this guide].

+[subsection on writing documentation in this guide]: contributing.md#contributing-to-rustc-dev-guide.

+> “‘All conditioned things are impermanent’ — when one sees this with wisdom, one turns away from
+> suffering.” _The Dhammapada, verse 277_

 ## Other places to find information